Deployment

 Creating a Docker Image

-Running docker images you can now see that the image is available:
+Running podman images you can now see that the image is available:

 $ docker images